namkazt/Kivy-Datagrid-plugin/Readme.md

 my work is a plugin that allow to created a grid ( currently kivy not support datagrid yet )

+### Features
+- Fully create a table as datagrid
+- Border support ( by borderbehavior - from github )
+- Edit, Delete, Insert Row
+- Change rows color

 ### Using

 more details example.py file.